Solomon Hirsch: Death

 Hirsch was buried at Beth Israel Cemetery in Portland, Oregon.

 Family and legacy

 Hirsch's wife Josephine was the leader of the Portland Equal Suffrage League.
-Josephine was the daughter of Solomon's business partner Jacob Mayer; they had 4 children: of Ella Hirsch (born 1871); Sanford Hirsch (born 1873); May Hirsch (born 1875), and Clementine Hirsch (born 1880).
-Like his partner Louis Fleischner, Hirsch's brother :de:Edward Hirsch served as Oregon State Treasurer.
+Josephine was the daughter of Solomon's business partner Jacob Mayer; they had 4 children: Ella Hirsch (born 1871); Sanford Hirsch (born 1873); May Hirsch (born 1875), and Clementine Hirsch (born 1880).
+Like his business partner Louis Fleischner, Hirsch's brother :de:Edward Hirsch served as Oregon State Treasurer.